The ultimate craft beer crawl in Brisbane

 Lurking in the shadows of the big XXXX Brewery, The Scratch is one of Brisbane’s original craft beer bars and remains a staple on the scene.
 So much so that some beers have been brewed especially for the venue.

-The beers are brewed on site, the wine is sourced from the Granite Belt, the seafood caught locally and the breads are baked just around the corner.
-It’s fair to say most of the punters and even their dogs are locals, too.
+The beers are brewed on site, the wine is sourced from the Granite Belt, the seafood is caught locally and the breads are baked just around the corner.
+It’s fair to say most of the punters are locals, too.

 When: Open 7 days a week from 12pm until late.